-BCOM’s Masters in Osteopathy will require you to undertake over 1,000 hours of supervised clinical training, in addition to subject training in physiology, pathology, biomechanics, pharmacology and anatomy.
-After you’ve completed your Masters and registered with the GOsC, you’ll be fully qualified and able to practice.
+BCOM’s Master of Osteopathy and BSc (Hons) Osteopathy will require you to undertake over 1,000 hours of supervised clinical training, in addition to subject training in physiology, pathology, biomechanics, pharmacology, and anatomy.
+After you’ve completed your Masters or BSc (Hons) Osteopathy and registered with the GOsC, you’ll be fully qualified and able to practice.

 Pre-college, speak with your tutor to create an academic plan.
 The following are intended to provide a guide to offer levels to study osteopathy at BCOM:

 5 x GCSEs including a minimum grade C in English, Maths and Science or a minimum Grade 4 (standard pass) in these subjects as well as:

 Grades BBC from 3 x A-levels to include 2 science subjects (we accept Biology, Physical Education, Psychology, Sport Science as sciences).
 General Studies is not accepted.

 Grades: DDM – Must be Health, Science or Sports related and include relevant science modules.